Singapore fines Uber, Grab for ‘anti-competitive’ merger

 SINGAPORE — Singapore’s competition watchdog has fined ride-hailing giant Uber and its regional rival Grab 13 million Singapore dollars ($9.5 million) for a merger in Southeast Asia that the agency says has driven up fares and reduced competition in the market.

+As part of the deal, Uber took a 27.5 percent stake in Grab, a fast-growing Southeast Asian ridesharing, food delivery and financial services business, and was given a seat on its board.

-The watchdog said it found the merger caused fares to rise by 10-15 percent.
+Grab holds an 80 percent market share after the merger, which caused fares to rise by 10-15 percent, the watchdog said.

+“The transaction has led to a substantial lessening of competition in the provision of ride-hailing platform services in Singapore,” it added.

 Uber was ordered to pay a 6.6 million Singapore dollar ($4.8 million) fine, while Grab was fined 6.4 million Singapore dollars ($4.7 million).